 Activities in Nyungwe Forest National Park

-Several activities provide lifetime informative experience to clients which include: Chimpanzee trekking, bird watching, canopy walking, and walking trails to different areas like the Uwinka and colored trail, Gisakura tea estate, Kamiranzovu, and Bigugu trails.
+Several activities provide lifetime informative experience to clients which include: Chimpanzee trekking, bird watching, canopy walking, and walking trails to different areas like the Uwinka and coloured trail, Gisakura tea estate, Kamiranzovu, and Bigugu trails.

 Accessibility to Nyungwe forest National Park